 One of the most preventable forms to nursing home residents are fractures from falls.
 According to the CDC Tips in Preventing Falls Among Seniors – falls account for 87 percent of all fractures for people 65 years and older, and they are the second leading cause of spinal cord and brain injury among older adults.
 There are many ways to reduce fractures from falls.
 First you can assess the resident needs and risks and take necessary steps to ensure the resident is receiving the necessary care and supervision to keep them safe from accidents.
 Nursing homes and other elder care facilities need to take reasonable measures to avoid falls and the injuries that occur as a result.
 It is essential that nursing homes have well trained qualified and competent staff to assess and care for the residents.
-Often times delays in answering call lights lead to the resident attempting to assist themselves when they are unable and they end of falling from bed or from the toilet.
+Often times delays in answering call lights lead to the resident attempting to assist themselves when they are unable to do so and they end up falling from bed or from the toilet.

-Fractures from Falls – Information
+Fractures – Information

-Fractures from Falls – Consult Kenneth LaBore
+Falls – Consult Kenneth LaBore

 If you have concerns over injuries sustained by a loved one due to the neglect or abuse of a nursing home or their staff call Attorney Kenneth LaBore for a Free Consultation.
 Ken can be reached at his direct dial number at 612-743-9048 or toll free at 1-888-452-6589 or send him an email at Klabore@MNnursinghomeneglect.com.